 Gauge the Success of Your Long-Term Care EHR Implementation Using Scorecards

 It is always wise to keep track of your progress and areas that need improvement.
 For this reason, Claps biggest point of emphasis in implementing an EHR was to develop scorecards and dashboards.
 As the authors of The Balanced Scorecard originally wrote: “what you measure is what you get.”
 A balanced scorecard is a snapshot that gives managers a comprehensive view of the business.
-In the case of software, that is a comprehensive assessment of its implementation.
+In the case of long term care software, that is a comprehensive assessment of its implementation.
 For Claps, this scorecard included software and IT issues as well as the type of care that they were delivering to patients and residents.
 Some questions that they asked in their scorecard were:

 - How many modules of that EHR have been implemented?